A guide to Nashville for history fans

 Overall

-If you’re wondering what else to see Tennessee, consider Great Smoky Mountains National Park.
+If you’re wondering what else to see in Tennessee, consider the Great Smoky Mountains National Park.
 In this article, I list 6 reasons why you should visit this park in autumn.

 Any questions?
 Leave them in the comments below.